-239. Consolidated Revenue Fund
+241. Consolidated Revenue Fund

-- 1. There shall be a Consolidated Revenue Fund into which shall be paid - a. all revenues or other money raised or received for the purposes of, or on behalf of, the Government; and - b. any other money raised or received in trust for, or on behalf of, the Government. - 2.
-Notwithstanding subsection (1), an Act of the National Assembly may provide - a. for the payment of particular revenue or other money into some other fund established for a specific purpose; and - b. for the retention of revenue or other money by the department of Government that received it for the purpose of defraying the expenses of that department.
+- 1. There shall be a Consolidated Revenue Fund into which shall be paid - a. all revenues or other money raised or received for the purposes, or on behalf, of the Government; and - b. any other money raised or received in trust for, or on behalf of, the Government. - Notwithstanding subsection (1), an Act of the National Assembly may provide for the - a. payment of particular revenue or other money into some other fund established for a specific purpose; and - b. retention of revenue or other money by the department of Government that received it for the purpose of defraying the expenses of that department.

-240. Withdrawals from Consolidated Revenue Fund and other funds
+242. Withdrawals from Consolidated Revenue Fund and other funds

-- 1. No money shall be withdrawn from the Consolidated Revenue Fund except - a. to meet expenditure charged on that Fund by this Constitution or an Act of the National Assembly; or - b. where the issue of that money has been authorised by an Appropriation Act, a Supplementary Appropriation Act or in accordance with section 249 (1). - 2.
-No money shall be withdrawn from any other public fund of The Gambia unless the issue of that money has been authorised by law.

-3. Where money is charged on the Consolidated Revenue Fund or any other public fund by law, it shall be paid out of that fund to the person or authority to whom it is due.
+- 1. No money shall be withdrawn from the Consolidated Revenue Fund except- - a. to meet expenditure charged on that Fund by this Constitution or an Act of the National Assembly; or - b. where the issue of that money has been authorised by an Appropriation Act, a Supplementary Appropriation Act or in accordance with section 251 (1). - 2.
+No money shall be withdrawn from any other public fund of The Gambia unless the issue of that money has been authorised by law. - 3.
+Where money is charged on the Consolidated Revenue Fund or any other public fund by law, it shall be paid out of that fund to the person or authority to whom it is due.

-241. Contingencies Fund
+243. Contingencies Fund